Legislative violence: Canada

+4 February 1997

+Reform MP Darrel Stinson from British Columbia challenged Liberal MP John Cannis from Ontario, who had just moments prior heckled him and called him "racist" and hurled additional insults at him.
+He then proceeded to cross the floor but was intervened by fellow caucus Members and the Speaker called for Order.

 5 December 2012

 New Democratic Party House Leader Nathan Cullen attempted to delay the passing of a Conservative budget bill, leading to a threatening confrontation between Conservative Government House Leader Peter Van Loan and NDP leader Tom Mulcair, described in the media as a "near-brawl".